jdc-cunningham/pinebook-pro-auto-charger/devlog/devlog.md

 the other thing I don't know right now is the POST request receive on ESP-01, I need to verify that, then I can package everything into a board

+1:00 PM

+what sucks is how big this relay is, the ESP/related circuitry is small so you have this odd L shape

+I'm wiring up the circuit board now/soldering it

+2:51 PM

+I gotta say this is one of the worst projects I've worked on in a while, mostly because my AC is not working, hot af/making me pissed off

+Also the 3A wire gauge stuff is harder to solder and I didn't have much so I reduced the length of the wire... it should all work though

+3:38 PM

+my god it's hot...

+stupid "why isn't it working?" typo between WiFi and Wifi

+4:13 PM

+the low/high is reversed on the blue LED? hmm

+4:18 PM

+struggling on the arg receive... lost the pings... is connected/running

+what's kind of annoying is this server handler blocks everything, I can't write anything else to handle bad scenarios

+like wifi goes down, I put a reconnect on there but don't know if it will work, you could test it...

+I set the blue LED to indicate it's on wifi though for visual

+4:24 PM

+hmm... seems like the blue LED and serial tx are the same line... so can't use them both at the same time

+4:38 PM

+dumb... the hasArg thing needs x-ww-form-urlencoded, will have to figure out how to set that on python

+4:57 PM

+pbp is at 0 right now, just tested the relay for realsies it's working, just wondering how much slower it is to charge with some of the current taken away while charging